RonenNess/BonEngine/README.md

 ## Features

 When initializing `BonEngine` you can provide a struct with Feature flags, to determine which features to enable and which to disable while setting up the engine.
 These extra flags allow you to customize `BonEngine` at runtime, during initialization.

-Possible features:

-- *EffectsEnabled*: allow loading and using Effect assets, but force the engine to use OpenGL.
-- *ForceOpenGL*: if true, will force the Gfx manager to use OpenGL renderer.

 Once init, you can retrieve the Features() struct with `bon::Features()`, however note that they are readonly at this point.